Ayaan-Labba/DA6401-Assignment-2/README.md

 - `test`: Evaluates the model on the test set
 - `train_model`: Complete training pipeline without wandb
 - `train_with_wandb`: Training pipeline with wandb integration
-\n

 ### Running the Code
-\n
-To train the model with default parameters:\n
+To train the model with default parameters:
 `model, val_acc = train_model()`
-\n

 To run hyperparameter optimization with wandb:
 ```
 sweep_id = wandb.sweep(sweep_config, project='DA6401-Assignment-2')
 wandb.agent(sweep_id, train_with_wandb, count=25)  # Run 25 experiments
 ```
 To evaluate the best model on the test set:
 `evaluate_best_model()`
-\n

 #### Hyperparameter Optimization
 The notebook uses wandb's Bayesian optimization to search for optimal hyperparameters:
 ```